tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 The transformer is an embedding layer, a constant number of self-attention and MLP blocks, and an output layer.
 Each layer itself can be decomposed into a constant number of matrix multiplications / element-wise computations, which gives an intuitive sense for why transformers are in $TC_0$.
 Even though self-attention is an $O(T^2)$ matrix multiplication, we have shown that as long as the matmul is polynomial in $T$ it is in $TC_0$.

-A computation that is not in $TC_0$ would involve layering on more matrix multiplications as the input size grows.
+A computation that is not in $TC_0$ might involve not just increasing the size of the matrix multiplication as input size grows (as we do in attention), but rather layering on *more* matrix multiplications as the input size grows.
 This is how RNNs / SSMs work, which is what we'll look at next.

 ### RNNs are $$\text{NC}^1$$-complete

+Recurrent neural networks (RNNs) are defined by a recurrence of the form

+$$
+h_t=f(A h_{t-1}+Bx_t),\quad y_t=g(C h_t),
+$$

+for some nonlinear activation functions $f$ and $g$, and weights $A,B,C$.
+Crucially, the same operation is iterated $T$ times, with each iteration depending on the previous hidden state.
+This means the *depth* of the computation grows with the size of the input.
+Note that this is not a proof that RNNs are not in $\text{TC}^0$, but rather strong intuition for why it should not be.

-First prove $S^5$ is nc1-complete.
+Now prove $S^5$ is nc1-complete.

 RNNs can solve state-tracking.
 Basically there's 120 states and you just use a 120-D hidden state with one-hot basis vectors for each permutation, and then impl.
 I'll finish this -adam